Biblical Meaning of Number 11: Disorder, Judgment & Divine Transition

 What Does the Number 11 Actually Represent in the Bible?

 Why?
-Because it falls one short of 12—and 12 is the biblical number of divine government and completion.
-(Think 12 tribes of Israel, 12 apostles, 12 gates of the New Jerusalem.)
-When you see 11, you’re looking at incompleteness.
-Something’s missing.
-Something’s about to break.
+Because 11 shows up in Scripture falls one short of 12 — and number 12 is the biblical number of divine government and completion.
+The twelve tribes of Israel, the twelve apostles, the twelve gates of the New Jerusalem — each of these speaks to the completeness and order of God’s design.
+When you encounter 11 in Scripture, something is missing.
+Something is about to give way.

 The Core Symbolism of Eleven